Jesse Schwartzman

-Jesse Schwartzman (born November 14, 1985 in Baltimore, Maryland) is a professional lacrosse player for the Denver Outlaws of Major League Lacrosse.
+Jesse Schwartzman (born November 14, 1985, in Baltimore, Maryland) is a professional lacrosse player for the Denver Outlaws of Major League Lacrosse.
 Prior to playing professionally, he played his collegiate lacrosse at the Johns Hopkins University.

 High school

-Jesse Schwartzman attended Pikesville High School in Pikesville, Maryland (Baltimore County) from 2000-2004 where he won the State Championship as a sophomore.
+A native of Owings Mills, Maryland, Schwartzman attended Pikesville High School in Pikesville, Maryland (Baltimore County) from 2000-2004 where he won the State Championship as a sophomore.